change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 ### Inspecting Data Types

-`DataFrame` types are important since they will determine what methods can be used.
-For example you can't compute the mean of a Object column that contains strings (i.e. words).
+`DataFrame` types  constrain which methods are applicable to a column.
+For instance, calculating the mean of an `Object` column is not feasible, as Pandas interprets this type as containing strings (i.e., textual data).

-One attribute that we have already used previously was the columns attribute that returns the name of each column header
+We have already used `.columns` attribute to return column labels.

 <div class="alert alert-secondary" role="alert" markdown="1">